XII (Neal McCoy album)

-XII is an album by American country music singer Neal McCoy.
+XII is the tenth studio album by American country music singer Neal McCoy.
 Released on March 6, 2012, by Blaster Records, it is his first album of new material since That's Life in 2005.
 Blake Shelton and Miranda Lambert co-produced the album with Brent Rowan.
 The album includes the single "A-OK".

 Critical reception

 Matt Bjorke of Roughstock gave the album three-and-a-half stars out of five, saying that it "finds him doing what he does best, performing nimble mainstream country music tunes as good as anything else on the marketplace."
 Rating it four stars out of five, Taste of Country writer Billy Dukes favorably compared McCoy's vocals to Shelton's.
 J. Poet of Allmusic rated it three stars out of five, saying that the album had "one great tune, two good ones, and a whole lot that get by on McCoy's powerful vocals".